SchmollerLab/Cell_ACDC/docs/source/bdir_corr.rst

 ``PREVIEW_Z``: Changes the z-slice which is used in preview.

 ``INCLUDE_PATTERN_TIF_SEARCH``: Regex expression which is used to filter the .tif files if you choose to search for other TIF files.
 If you don't know regex, ask Chat_GPT to generate one for you by giving it examples of file names and then asking it to generate a regex code which excludes the files you want to exclude.
-In the code it is used in a ``re.match`` function which iterates over all TIF files in the folder. ## \_multi
+In the code it is used in a ``re.match`` function which iterates over all TIF files in the folder.

 *\_multi*